Autumn Moon Japanese Maple Trees

 |Uses:||Extremely attractive when used as a focal point or a specimen planting, very slow growing|

-Autumn Moon Japanese Maple is an outstanding small tree for city gardens with limited space.
+Autumn Moon Japanese Maple Trees are an outstanding small tree for city gardens with limited space.

-Autumn Moon Japanese Maple is an outstanding small tree for city gardens with limited space.
-New growth unfurls yellow to burnt orange, with underlying tones ranging from orange, salmon and chartreuse for the remainder of the season.
-Exceptional fall foliage displays varying shades of gold to red.
-Thrives in cool summer regions.
+Autumn Moon Japanese Maple trees are an outstanding small tree for city gardens with limited space.
+New growth begins in the spring yellow to burnt orange, with tones ranging from orange, salmon and chartreuse for the remainder of the season.
+The exceptional fall foliage displays varying colors of gold to red.

 We suggest when planting your newly purchased Autumn Moon Japanese Maple Trees that you dig a hole twice as wide as the root system but not deeper.
 Depending on the quality of your existing soil you may need to add a locally sourced compost or topsoil to the back-fill soil.
 We do not recommend using straight topsoil or compost as a back-fill soil because more times than not these products will retain entirely to much moisture and will cause the root system to rot.
 Adding compost or topsoil will help the young feeder roots to spread through the loose, nutrient rich soil, much easier than if you used solely the existing soil which more times than not will be hard and compacted.
 The most common cause of plant death after transplanting is planting the new plant to deep.
 That is why we do not recommend planting in a hole any deeper than the soil line of the plant in the pot.
 A good rule is that you should still be able to see the soil the plant was grown in after back-filling the hole.